Shamantak12/Codingal/README.md

 ---

 ## License and originality
 Original work for a take‑home assignment.
 No paid APIs used.
-Keep repository under 50 MB.